 In Figures 5 and 6 it can also be observed that the higher frequency multipath error is correlated among the antennas.
 In contrast, the lower frequency multipath has a different trend for different antennas.
 This is because the lower frequency multipath changes its phase very slowly and has a different phase at each antenna depending upon the antenna reflector geometry.
-Since trends of a similar nature were found in other satellites as well, they are most likely due to the aluminum plate on which the antennas are mounted.
-Such a high correlation of multipath across antennas is due to the close antenna spacing in the assembly and is critical to the estimation of composite reflected signal parameters using the algorithms described in the previous sections.
+Another possible explanation of the low frequency trends in the residuals is that the position of the antennas in the antenna assembly were not computed accurately enough due to antenna gain pattern interference and high multipath in the carrier phase measurements.
+In any case, such a high correlation of multipath across antennas is due to the close antenna spacing in the assembly and is critical to the estimation of composite reflected signal parameters using the algorithms described in the previous sections.